KtaneModules/ktaneOsu--master-Limeboy0603/README.md

 KTANE regular mod: osu!
 Created by Limeboy.

 I do not own any images appearing in the module.
+The copyright of all images used belongs to their respective owners.

 MIT License